RichardCheng20/myAINote/算法笔记/Graph Search II  DFS.md

 >
 >
->Given a string with no duplicate characters, return a list with all permutations of the characters.
+>Given a string with <u>no duplicate</u> characters, return a list with all permutations of the characters.
 >
 >Assume that input string is not null.
 >